-Festival Director 2017
+Festival Director 2018

-Coming to CIFF from decades in independent cinemas, I’m automatically looking for an “edge”: ways to accentuate this Festival’s difference from the plethora of nationality-based film festivals in Canberra’s commercial cinemas, and in cinemas nationally.
-Our funding agencies often ask us: what makes CIFF different and why should we fund it?
+Coming to CIFF from decades running Electric Shadows and other independent cinemas, I’m automatically looking for an “edge”: ways to accentuate this Festival’s difference from the plethora of nationality-based film festivals in Canberra’s commercial cinemas, and in cinemas nationally.
+Our funding agencies have asked us: what makes CIFF different and why should we fund it?
 It’s a fair question when so many festivals are coming our way all year round.